 The biggest obstacle to inclusive change is that companies don’t always take action when the need arises.
 The most successfully inclusive companies keep the conversation going beyond initial training, giving employees real-world experience utilizing their emerging cultural competency.

-Many organizations encourage “affinity groups” to help extend a voice and a sense of inclusion to LGBTQ employees.
+Many organizations encourage Employee Resource Groups (ERGs), also known as “affinity groups,” to help extend a voice and a sense of inclusion to LGBTQ employees.
 This is a way to reduce the barriers LGBTQ workers might feel, but aren’t sure how to address.
-Affinity groups:
+Employee Resource Groups:

 - Help organizations understand employee experiences, especially if patterns are emerging based on the group they identify with.